techidaily/site-win11/source/_posts/troubleshooting-windows-11-mail-issues-with-html-enhanced-emails.md

 ![Delete your Mail account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/delete-mail-account.jpg)

  There can also be a temporary issue with the email account you are using in the Mail app.
 This can occur if the settings or configuration of the account become corrupt or outdated.
-The easiest way to resolve such issues is to[re-add the email account in the Mail app](https://www.makeuseof.com/windows-mail-not-syncing/) .
+The easiest way to resolve such issues is to [re-add the email account in the Mail app](https://www.makeuseof.com/windows-mail-not-syncing/) .
 This will reset the configuration, fixing the error in the process.

  Once you have re-added the account, try opening an email and check if the problem is fixed.